Rolf Steiner: Biafra

-The Sudan
+Sudan

 Following his return to Europe, Steiner learned through his contacts in charitable foundations of the plight of Christians and the Anyanya rebel forces in southern Sudan (now South Sudan).
 Cut off from the north by what the local people called the "grass curtain" (a reference to the vast grass fields of the region), the people of southern Sudan felt their region was ignored and isolated, and that most people around the world neither knew nor cared about their existence.
 In order to tie up Sudanese military forces from being sent to aid Egypt, which was engaged in the War of Attrition along the Suez Canal, Israel dispatched a military mission in May 1969 commanded by David Ben-Uziel, nicknamed "Tarzan", to supply arms to Anyanya rebel forces.
 The Ugandan government also acted as a de facto supporter of the rebels, offering weapons and support in exchange for cut of the profits from the lucrative ivory trade smuggling networks that stretched from Africa to Asia, with ivory serving as one of the few domestic resources the Anyanya could leverage.
 Steiner offered his services to Idi Amin, then commander of the Ugandan Army, and arrived in the Sudan in July 1969 where he started by supervising the building of an airfield to fly in arms.

 Steiner described southern Sudan as a place where the people were almost living in the Stone Age, writing the people had nothing: "not even the most ordinary objects which seem to have invaded the planet - not a plastic bucket, a box of matches, a nylon shirt, or even a bottle of Coca-Cola.
 Nine-tenths of the people went naked.
 They lived like animals.
 The women didn't even have pots to cook in.
 Instead the men hammered bits of sheet metal into usable shapes".
 The south of the Sudan operated on a barter economy and for the peoples of the region, whether they be Dinka or Nuer, the principal currency were and still are cattle.
 The principal means of acquiring wealth in southern Sudan had been millennia of cattle raids, regarded as an honorable and noble way to acquire wealth.
 The lack of cash to pay for weapons was a persistent problem for the Anyanya, which was rectified by slaughtering elephants and selling their tusks on the international black markets.